CarloLepelaars/pi-digits/README.md

 # pi-digits
 Compute nth digit of Pi using an asymptotic formula from [Plouffe (2022)](https://arxiv.org/abs/2201.12601).

-Implemented in the following programming languages:
+Currently implemented in the following programming languages:
 - Python
-- Rust
-- Zig
-- Common Lisp
-- Scala

 ## Explanation